mmahajan9/WeatherInformation/README.md

 -	Open project in Visual studio
 -	Make sure Weatherinformation project is set as default project and not test project.
 -	Press F5 key.
+- YOu can upload files from "json templates" folder from repository or you can create your own files.